deabocina/C/README.md

 # C Language Study Repository
-This repository contains several tasks and projects written in the C programming language that I have completed during my studies.
+This repository contains several exercises written in the C programming language that I have completed during my studies.